ReeceMcMillin/course-notes/content/CS441 - Programming Languages/Final Exam Review.md

 6. Explain how the **test-and-set** instruction works.
 7. ==Explain how the **compare-and-swap** instruction works.==
 8. Explain how a nonblocking concurrent queue works.
+9. ==Why are functional languages better-suited for high parallelization?==
+10.